Ranjan095/anantadi_video_app/README.md

 # Anantadi Video App

 Anantadi Video App is a video streaming platform where users can watch, upload, and share videos.
-The app provides a seamless experience for video playback, with features like user authentication, video uploading, and commenting.
+The app provides a seamless experience for video playback, with features like user authentication, video uploading.

 ## Features

 - User authentication (Login/Signup)
 - Video upload and storage
 - Video playback with controls (play, pause, seek)
-- Comments on videos
 - Responsive design for mobile and desktop

 ## Tech Stack